Mynigma/HTMLPurifier/README.md

 ## Info & Licence ##

-Our main project [Mynigma](https://mynigma.org) is a secure and easy to use email-client and we couldn't find any good solution for disabling bad and unsecure code in incoming html-emails.
+Our main project [Mynigma](https://mynigma.org) is a secure and easy to use email client and we couldn't find any good solution for disabling bad and unsecure code in incoming html emails.
 Thats why we took the best and really well documented thing out there and ported it from PHP to Objective-C.

 Right now we are using LGPL 2.1 for licencing, as the original project uses this licence.
-We are aware of the "static linking" problem and since we want to you use HTMLPurifier in our iOS app, we will try to add an exception to the licence.
+We are aware of the "static linking" problem and since we want to use HTMLPurifier in our iOS app, we will try to add an exception to the licence.
 For this we need the consent of the original authors (TODO).